 Traditional relief printed letterpress business cards produced in our Ajman facility and delivered across the UAE.
 500 to 700gsm cotton paper stocks with polymer or magnesium plates.
 Blind letterpress, ink letterpress, and combined letterpress with foil variants.
 Minimum 250 pieces; production five to seven working days from artwork approval including plate manufacturing.

 Letterpress is the oldest mechanical printing method still in commercial use.
 The process uses a raised design plate that receives ink (or no ink for blind letterpress) and presses against paper under precisely controlled pressure.
-Where the plate pushes against the paper, a recess forms in the paper surface; where the paper is blank, the plate does not touch and the paper stays flat.
-The recess carries the ink into the paper fibres, making the colour appear to emerge from within the paper rather than sit on top of it.
+Where the plate pushes against paper, a recess forms in the paper surface; where the paper is blank, the plate does not touch and the paper stays flat.
+The recess carries ink into the paper fibres, making colour appear to emerge from within paper rather than sit on top of it.

 Modern commercial letterpress uses polymer plates mounted on steel baseplates rather than the original hand set metal type.
-Polymer plates are photo exposed from your vector artwork, developed, and washed out to produce a relief surface matching the artwork exactly.
+Polymer plates are photo exposed from your vector artwork, developed, and washed out to produce a relief surface matching artwork exactly.
 The plate lasts thousands of impressions and can be archived for future reorder without remaking.

 The press itself is either a platen press (flat on flat) or a cylinder press (cylinder rolling on flat).
 Platen presses suit business card and small format work; cylinder presses handle larger format letterpress including invitations, stationery, and specialty print work.
 Our letterpress production runs on platen presses specifically configured for business card production with precise registration and impression depth control.